GarkGarcia/icon-pie/README.md

 When re-scaling pictures, **IconPie** preserves their original aspect-ratios.
 It also ensures that the all re-scaled images are square, by adding transparent borders if necessary.
-If the picture presents a transparent backaground, the transparency is preserved in the re-scaled images.
+If the picture presents a transparent background, the transparency is preserved in the re-scaled images.

 ![Adding Transparent Borders](examples/borders.png)